gd314-sgd/publication/Risa/index.md

 https://www.instagram.com/seedphytonutrients/
 https://www.seedphytonutrients.com/

-However, what I didn't consider the specifics of in this project was: an inclusive shade-range, affordable pricing/budgeting to sustain a sustainable brand, ingredient sourcing, powders have a longer shelf life than wet/cream products and how this might factor into brand sustainablity.
+However, what I didn't consider the specifics of were: an inclusive shade-range, affordable pricing/budgeting to sustain a sustainable brand, ingredient sourcing, powders have a longer shelf life than wet/cream products and how this might factor into brand sustainablity.

 A potential conclusion of this project is that the cosmetics industry as a whole should be done away with.
 There might be an exception for moisturizers and oils.
 How much more efficient would it be to solve skin problems with a dermatologist (or creams for a medical use) instead of a magical $70 cream from Sephora to make your skin "firm"?
 We don't even need shampoo.
 We can just use soap.